 Giving them responsibility – Waking up on time after a certain age, eating their food without help, picking out what they wear, putting toys away; all of these are simple ways to start children off on their own.

 Teach them how to problem-solve – Tying their shoelaces, packing their bags for school, making friends on their own, meeting new people are all issues that can be problems for young ones.
 Let them struggle a bit if they must but watch them grow with the struggle.

 Coach them how to interact with others.
 Does your child feel that they deserve more in an exam?
 Let them respectfully ask the teacher.
 Do they want a bigger piece of cake at a party?
 Let them ask the host.
 Do not step in all the time.
 Coach your child to ask questions and fight their own battles.

 Basic life skills are what you need to equip your children with.
 The details are theirs to work out.
 Yes, you can always be supportive, be a sounding board, be there for them, but helicopter parenting is debilitating and can harm your little one for life.

 We are all working without instruction manuals and doing the best we can.
 Trust that instinct and hold off on stepping in every time.
-Failures and disappointments are part of life.
-Let your child learn for themselves.
 Give them roots and wings, and you'll never have to hover around as they grow and learn to soar high.
 Happy parenting!